 Hi, I’m Ann.
-I am a sixty+ lady who lives on beautiful Mt.
-Tamborine in Queensland with my lovely, very patient, better half and I love taking photos.
+I am a sixty+ lady who lives only five minutes walk to the beautiful Surfers Paradise beaches on the Gold Coast in Queensland with my lovely, very patient, better half and I love taking photos.
 Of anything.
 I’m not as prolific as I once was as for the last few years I have had to struggle with the effects of Fybromyalgia, Chronic Fatigue and arthritis, but I try not to let it defeat me completely.

 I also love looking at other peoples photos and learning how they do stuff.
 People say you can’t teach an old dog new tricks, but I’m determined to prove them wrong.